 These methods are especially useful for pet parents who rely on an indoor potty for dogs.
 Using your dog’s sense of smell decreases the chance of accidents or defiant toileting behaviors.

 - Your dog probably thinks of you as a smell.
 Even with all the fragrances and cosmetics we use in our daily grooming, each person has a unique smell based on their body chemistry.
 Underneath your morning splash of aftershave and that new jasmine body wash is a smell that is unlike any other.
 Your dog’s brain can tune into that scent and follow it like a trail.
 That’s why your dog can sniff you out in a crowd or easily catch up if they get lost during a long hike.

 - Dogs may be able to smell our emotions.
 Strong emotions like fear, anger, and surprise cause physiological changes in our bodies.
 These changes produce hormones.
 As these hormones pass through our bloodstream, some of them are released through the skin.
 Dogs can detect the hormones you secrete.
 Their highly-developed olfactory-processing abilities may allow them to associate certain combinations of hormones with human behaviors like hitting, crying, or other emotional habits.

 - Your dog’s pee isn’t just a waste product.
 It’s also a way for them to communicate with their own kind.
-Dogs produce hormones that, when mixed with urine, allows communications to be left on any tree or fence post.
+Dogs produce hormones that, when mixed with urine, allows communications to be left on any tree, fence post, or potty.

 - Dogs sniff longer and deeper when they find something they are interested in.
 An investigating dog can inhale over 5 times per second.
 This allows the dog to take in more information about the object’s origins, components, and purpose.